-Times Sessions Speakers Room Sparkling Poster Presentations Mike Rose My Surrey Hive Presentation Space Optimising Your Career Options for Life After Your PhD Liz Wilkinson Lecture Theatre A 12:30 to 13:30 Lunch & Feedback Questionnaires Lecture Theatre Concourse Student Funding Drop-in Louise Davies and Carol Hughes Lecture Theatre B CV 1-to-1 Liz Wilkinson, Rana Marrington, Harriet Hawkins Lecture Theatre A Space in the Lecture Theatre block is available for meetings, networking and group work for anyone who would like to use 13:30 to 16:30 them after the formal end of the Congress at lunchtime.
+Times Sessions Speakers Room Sparkling Poster Presentations Mike Rose My Surrey Hive Presentation Space Optimising Your Career Options for Life After Your PhD Liz Wilkinson Lecture Theatre A Lunch Lecture Theatre Concourse 12:30 to 13:30 Student Funding Drop-in Louise Davies and Carol Hughes Lecture Theatre B CV 1-to-1 Liz Wilkinson, Rana Marrington, Harriet Hawkins Lecture Theatre A Space in the Lecture Theatre block is available for meetings, networking and group work for anyone who would like to use 13:30 to 16:30 them after the formal end of the Congress at lunchtime.
 Please see below for a list of planned meetings/activities that you are welcome to join on the day.
-From 13:30 A Film Club of the In-Between Organised by Therese Henningsen Lecture Theatre D Riddle of the Sphinx ScreeningOrganised by Juliette Blightman and Mari Fraser Organised by Juliette Blightman and Marita Lecture Theatre E Fraser Queer-Feminisms Gathering Group Organised by Giulia Casalini Lecture Theatre A Drop-in Workshop: Social Scenographics Organised by Ele Slade Lecture Theatre B In the (image) loop: creative strategies for addressing Organised by Jenny Swingler and Tim Lecture Theatre 'spectacularly optical' societies from within Cowbury Concourse
+A Film Club of the In-Between Organised by Therese Henningsen Lecture Theatre D From 13:30 Riddle of the Sphinx Screening Organised by Juliette Blightman and Marita Fraser Lecture Theatre E Queer-Feminisms Gathering Group Organised by Giulia Casalini, Clare Daly and Bex Tadman Lecture Theatre A Drop-in Workshop: Social Scenographics Organised by Ele Slade Lecture Theatre B In the (image) loop: creative strategies for addressing Organised by Jenny Swingler and Tim Lecture Theatre 'spectacularly optical' societies from within Cowbury Concourse